5 Simple Service Valve Tips

 #4 – Try the New Fangled Technology

 We used to always advise using a bit of refrigerant oil when making flares and even when reinstalling the top caps on service valves.
 The oil doesn’t really “seal” anything but it helps you get a snug fit without twisting or damaging anything (the technical term is “galling”).

 Trouble is, we are going away from mineral oil and toward POE and POE fouls if it is exposed to the air (humidity) for too long.
 Granted, a drop of mineral oil on a flare isn’t going to hurt a POE system but IT’S THE PRINCIPLE DANGIT!

-A product I like is called Nylog.
-They make a version for mineral oil systems (Red) and one for POE systems (Blue).
-It is a very thick but constantly viscous product (never gets hard) and it won’t hurt the system if a little gets inside because it’s made of refrigerant oil.
+A product I like is called Nylog it’s a very thick but constantly viscous product (never gets hard) and it won’t hurt the system if a little gets inside because it’s made of refrigerant oil.

-You can put a drop on the threads and mating surfaces of all your flares, chatleff connections (the valve connections with the teflon seals), top caps on your service valves, pipe threaded ports…. everywhere
+You can put a drop on the threads and mating surfaces of all your flares, chatleff connections (the valve connections with the teflon seals), top caps on your service valves, pipe threaded ports…. everywhere.. but just a drop

-You can also use it on your manifold and hose connections to get a better seal when pulling a vacuum.
+You can also use it on your hose connections to get a better seal when pulling a vacuum.